What kind of program is Northwest Passage?

 We have a consistent 1:4 direct care staff to client ratio.
 At Northwest Passage, we pride ourselves in providing highly individualized care in a supportive environment.
 A significant part of our service is the ability of our staff to take the time to develop therapeutic relationships with our clients.

-What are the qualifications or training of NWP staff?
+What are the qualifications or trainings of Northwest Passage staff?

 What is a Neuropsychologist?